Codeception/Codeception/docs/03-AcceptanceTests.md

 #### Click

 Emulates a click on valid anchors.
-The page from the `href` parameter will be opened.
+The URL referenced in the `href` attribute will be opened.
 As a parameter you can specify the link name or a valid CSS or XPath selector.

 ```php